 If your business is moving into a new building or renovating a particular area of a building, the windows will usually have tape around them and protective material that needs to be removed.
 Underneath that material, your new or existing windows will need to be cleaned.

-At times, dust can get through to the windows or perhaps stain the windows in some way from the construction process.
-Cleaning the windows is one of the final steps that you need to take to get your company closer to being ready to work in its new space.
+At times, dust can get through to the windows or stain the windows in some way from the construction process.
+Cleaning the windows is one of the final steps that you need to take.
+This will get your company closer to being ready to work in its new space.

 6. Baseboard Dusting